Mumbai Central–New Delhi AC Suvidha Special Express

 Mumbai Central–New Delhi AC Suvidha Special Express was a Superfast Express train of the Suvidha Express category belonging to Western Railway zone that ran between and in India.
 It operated as train number 22913 from Mumbai Central to New Delhi and as train number 22914 in the reverse direction, serving the states of Maharashtra and Delhi.
 It was one of the fastest train on Mumbai-Delhi Sector, at its maximum speed of 125 – 130 km/h.

 As of 1 July 2015, this train service has been discontinued.

 Coaches

-The 22913 / 14 Mumbai Central–New Delhi AC Suvidha Special Express had 5 AC 2 tier, 8 AC 3 tier and 2 End on Generator coaches.
+The 22913 / 14 Mumbai Central–New Delhi Air-conditioned Suvidha Special Express had 5 AC 2 tier, 8 AC 3 tier and 2 End on Generator coaches.
 In addition, it carried a pantry car and the final fare was inclusive of catering charges.